spxp/spxp-specs/Quickstart.md

 This protocol is intentionally kept as simple as possible, to allow easy adoption.

-You can even find a bridge between other social network protocols and SPXP and [bridge.spxp.org](https://bridge.spxp.org).
+You can even find a bridge between other social network protocols and SPXP at [bridge.spxp.org](https://bridge.spxp.org).
 As of today, it only supports
 ActivityPub.
-But there are already plans to extend this to protocols like Nostr or Diaspora.
+But there are already plans to extend the bridge for protocols like Nostr or Diaspora.

 To follow a Mastodon Profile like the [Austronomy Picture of the Day](https://botsin.space/@APoD) (@APoD@botsin.space), simply use this profile URI: